corymsmith/weex/doc/advanced/extend-to-html5.md

 ### Add a new loader

-**Loader is only a type of extension for weex-html5 (web platform), native platform is not needing this.**
+**Loader is only a type of extension for weex-html5 (web platform), native platform do not require this.**

 Weex's builtin loaders to load a weex bundle are `xhr`, `jsonp` and `source`.
 The default loader is `xhr`.
 You can register your own loader by using `weex.registerLoader`.
 For example, you got a service method named `myServe.getWeexBundle`, which can load a weex bundle file through some magical tunnel: